 For the next 10 years he lived a secular life and had no desire for any religion whatsoever.
 However, the Lord had other plans in mind.
 While working at a military installation, the Lord put in Yossi’s path a spirit-filled dynamic Christian, who began to witness to him of the Jewish Messiah Jesus.
 The constant witness of this Christian, by life, deeds, and words, eventually opened up Yossi to consideration of Jesus as the Jewish Messiah.

 One Sunday, Yossi was invited to the Church of this Christian.
 He had no idea that this would lead to a life changing experience.
-At that service, 40 years ago, Yossi accepted Jesus as the Jewish Messiah and the Redeemer of his soul.
+At that service, in 1979, Yossi accepted Jesus as the Jewish Messiah and the Redeemer of his soul.
 Yet, this Christianity was alien to his Jewish upbringing and it was difficult for him to feel comfortable as part of the community.

 Again, the Lord intervened and introduced Yossi to a Messianic Jewish Leader and a Fellowship of Messianic Jewish Believers in El Paso, Texas.
 This was a revelation that forever changed Yossi’s emphasis in his walk with Jesus.
 It was exciting to celebrate his faith in a Jewish context.
 Yossi could now be Jewish and believe in Yeshua (Jesus), the Jewish Messiah.